 Meditation in the Gnostic Tarot

 In this last slide we are looking at, it is the summation of meditative discipline, according to what we call the Egyptian Tarot.
-So if you have listened on chicagognosis.org, we have a course that is presently ongoing about these cards.
+We have a course that is presently ongoing about these cards.
 These are images that reflect spiritual principles, spiritual truths.
 We have the first three arcana, or laws of the divine.
 These cards represent qualities of consciousness, qualities of being.
 It also can teach us about meditation, more importantly.

 In the first image we have the Magician, a representation of what we call the Divine Father, our spirit, our true Buddha nature, our Being, our inner God.
 I won't explain all the symbolism of these images in depth.
 If you are interested in learning more about this, you can study our course, The Eternal Tarot of Alchemy and Kabbalah online.